-Let’s break down the overhead press.
 In sports like powerlifting, the bench press has overtaken the overhead press to the point where you don’t see it happen as much in a gym anymore.
-The OHP does have a major advantage as it is better for general shoulder health, mobility, and injury prevention as it uses the entire shoulder girdle in natural human movement and not just putting a lot of stress on the anterior aspect of the shoulder like the bench press does.
-Another added benefit is the OHP requires minimal equipment or a spotter.
+The OHP does have a major advantage as it is better for general shoulder health, mobility, and injury prevention.
+It uses the entire shoulder girdle in natural human movement and does not put a lot of stress on the anterior aspect of the shoulder like the bench press does.
+Another added benefit is the overhead press requires minimal equipment or a spotter.
 The OHP or Strict Press is one of the best upper body strength tests as it tests the whole upper body.
 When done correctly, and with strict form, it can humble even the greatest ego.

 Muscles Used During The Overhead Press

 So let’s take a look at what muscles we will primarily be using throughout the lift.

 Let’s start with the upper body as these muscles will be more dynamic in nature.
 The main muscles include the deltoids, serratus anterior, trapezius, rhomboids, rotator cuff, pectoralis major (primarily the clavicular head), biceps, and triceps.

 Now what’s really cool in this instance is most people typically think of the biceps as flexing the arm at the elbow; however, it also crosses the shoulder at the top giving it some assistance with lifting overhead.
 Another cool aspect of the biceps is it is considered the 5th rotator cuff muscle as it helps control the head of the humerus in the socket which we know is extremely important for overhead movements.

 Alright enough geeking out.
 As far other muscles involved but to a lesser extent will be the glutes, quads, erector spine, and forearm muscles.